 A remake of the 1997 Spanish film Open Your Eyes, this 2001 remake by Cameron Crowe can almost be seen as a funhouse mirror for star Tom Cruise’s career.
 It perverts his image, puts it under massive stress, and finally tosses him off of a building.
 Cameron Diaz goes into bonkers overdrive, and Kurt Russell makes magic with the very little he is given.
 It is a jagged, hypnotic fever dream of a film, and the soundtrack (especially a track from the Monkees) puts it over the top.

 “Have you ever questioned the nature of your reality?”
-While watching this show, very often, yes.
-A television reboot of the 1973 film where another of Michael Crichton’s fictitious theme parks break down, this gorgeous and mind bending reinvention came blaring onto HBO late last year with one of the best pilots seen in ages, matched with an equally strong first season.
+We sure did while watching this show.
+A television reboot of the 1973 film, in which another fictitious theme park invented by Michael Crichton breaks down, this gorgeous and mind bending reinvention came blaring onto HBO late last year with one of the best pilots seen in ages, and was matched with an equally strong first season.
 A mixture of sci-fi and western that makes us feel horrible about how we play Grand Theft Auto, this show about a western theme part full of guest-pleasing automata features extraordinary performances from Evan Rachel Wood, Thandie Newton, Ed Harris, Jeffrey Wright, and Anthony Hopkins.
-The second season cannot possibly come soon enough.
+The second season took a sharp left turn and constantly left us guessing, and the show will doubtlessly continue to do this as it carries on.

 X-Com: Enemy Unknown